-Please note, the Data Protection & FOI Office (DP&FOI Office) do not draft privacy notices.
+Please note: the DP&FOI Office do not draft, approve, or sign off privacy notices.
 You will find the resources necessary to draft your notice below.
-The DP& FOI Office do not "approve" or "sign-off" on privacy notices.

-A privacy notice describes to individuals (data subjects) when, why, where and how their personal data and special categories data are used by the University.
-Individuals must be provided with a privacy notice for the processing of personal information to be demonstrably fair and transparent.
+A privacy notice describes to individuals (data subjects) when, why, where, and how their personal data and special categories data are used by the University.
+Individuals must be provided with a privacy notice for the processing of their personal information to be demonstrably fair and transparent.

 If your processing is not covered, then you will need to provide a specific privacy notice to data subjects.
 This must include the legal basis for processing personal information.